Familiar with OAuth? Checkout our Quick Details page and jump right in.

 mixer.com itself.
 You can enter multiple hosts by separating them with commas.

-We strongly advise you to use an existing OAuth client library whenever possible, rather than writing your own implementation.
+We strongly advise you to use an existing OAuth client library whenever possible, instead of writing your own implementation.
 OAuth is hard to securely implement, and the time you spend trying to do so would be better spent building something awesome.

 To be clear, OAuth 2.0 at the hand of a developer with deep understanding of web security will likely result is a secure implementation.
 However, at the hands of most developers – as has been the experience from the past two years – 2.0 is likely to produce insecure implementations.
 Eran Hammer - Creator of Hapi